-It notifies that the currency value in question is credited to the buyer’s account (on records).
-Credit note is issued for value of the goods returned by the customer, it may be less than or equal to total amount of the order.
+A credit note is issued for the value of goods returned by the customer, it may be less than or equal to the total amount of the order.

 1. It is sent to inform about the credit made in the account of the buyer along with the reasons.